marigold-dev/training-nft-3/README.md

 ## Update in `MintPage.tsx`

-We introduce the quantity, and remove the `token_id` variable.
+We introduce the quantity and remove the `token_id` variable.
 Replace the full file by the following content:

 ```typescript
 import OpenWithIcon from "@mui/icons-material/OpenWith";